-Io moth caterpillars are pale green with yellow-white and red stripes running down its sides.
+Appearance: Io moth caterpillars are pale green with yellow-white and red stripes running down their sides.
 Its stinging organs are clustered on fleshy protrusions extending from the caterpillar’s back, usually yellow or green with black tips.

-Much like the Saddleback, io moth caterpillars feed on a wide variety of plants, but prefer hibiscus, elms, maples, wisteria and willows.
+What they eat: Much like the Saddleback, io moth caterpillars feed on a wide variety of plants but prefer hibiscus, elms, maples, wisteria, and willows.

 Hag Moth Caterpillar (Phobetron pithecium)

-Like the puss caterpillar, the hag caterpillar or hag moth caterpillar hardly looks like a caterpillar at all, but more like a small, browned leaf.
+Like the puss caterpillar, the hag caterpillar or hag moth caterpillar hardly looks like a caterpillar at all but more like a small, brown leaf.

-It feeds on woody plants including oak, dogwood and apple, the article says.
-If stung, symptoms can range from burning and stinging to itching, redness and inflammation.
+Toxin: They have toxic glands at the base of their spines.
+If stung, symptoms can range from burning and stinging to itching, redness, and inflammation.